osirrc/osirrc2019-runs/README.md

-# OSIRRC 2019 Image Library
+# OSIRRC 2019 Official Runs

 This repo catalogs the images that have been submitted to the SIGIR 2019 Open-Source IR Replicability Challenge (OSIRRC 2019).